ABOUT THE PROGRAMME

 Grassroots cultural and community organisations often lack resources to showcase and communicate their work.
 ‘We design for the community’ pairs up organisations who need communications support with design students.
 The students help organisations improve their communications strategy under the guidance of design industry professionals.
 We believe in a collaborative design process where organisations, designers and students bring expertise, creativity and enthusiasm to develop bespoke solutions together.
 So that the next blog, leaflet or social media post can help organisations attract new members, reach new users and build stronger partnerships.

-Applications for students and organisations are now open for 2024.
-This year’s programme will be a ‘Flyer Edition’ – the call goes out to all design students who consider themselves print whizzes and to organisations who believe they might benefit from a printed flyer to distribute amongst their community.
-As always, the programme is free to take part and students will receive London Living Wage for their consultancy work.
+Applications for students and organisations are now open for 2025.
+This year’s programme will be a ‘Poster Edition’ – the call is open to all students passionate about poster design and to organisations who would benefit from a poster campaign within their community.
+As always, the programme is free to take part and students will be paid London Living Wage for their consultancy work.

 ‘We design for the community’ is the result of the collaboration between Marco Ugolini and Axel Feldmann, objectif.co.uk with the Mayor of London’s Culture and Community Spaces at Risk programme.